 Slack, the workplace communication tool, provides a digital platform for the free flow of relevant information between employees.
 The company is headquartered in the heart of San Francisco and has offices in 10 cities around the world, from Vancouver to Tokyo.
 Yet Slack ensures that each of those regional offices meets their unique requirements and feels like extensions of the headquarters.

-When evaluating real estate partners to further expand their footprint, Slack considered only those whose values and approach aligned with their own.
-They were also looking for flexible real estate solutions that wouldn’t tie up their funds in a 10- to 15-year traditional lease.
+When evaluating property partners to further expand their footprint, Slack considered only those whose values and approach aligned with their own.
+They were also looking for flexible property solutions that wouldn’t tie up their funds in a 10- to 15-year traditional lease.

-That’s why, when it came time to build out a regional headquarters in New York, Slack turned to WeWork.
+That’s why, when it came time to fit out a regional headquarters in New York, Slack turned to WeWork.

-Slack’s New York team now resides in a private, personalized WeWork space in a prime neighborhood.
-The workspace is warm, inviting, and outfitted with Slack’s branding and custom artwork.
+Slack’s New York team now resides in a private, personalised WeWork space in a prime neighbourhood.
+The workspace is warm, inviting and outfitted with Slack’s branding and custom artwork.